Important: RenovationUp supplemental funding requires a $540 annual service fee. All financial calculations include this service cost.

 - Present your payout documentation to RenovationUp

-- Access additional coverage based on your plan level
+- Access additional funds based on your plan level

 - Invest in meaningful upgrades that improve your home long-term